Last updated July 24 – 2020

 Thank you for your cooperation and understanding.

-NOTE: Masks are recommended when entering and exiting the church, and are mandatory when approaching the priest for Communion as per articles 12 and 13 of the Mandatory Order from the province.
+NOTE: Masks are recommended when entering and exiting the church, and when approaching the priest for Communion as per articles 11 and 12 of the Mandatory Order from the province.

 During the current phase of COVID-19 precautions we are limited to the number of participants the churches can hold while RESPECTING PHYSICAL DISTANCING.